My Buggy (and Other VW's) Page,

 More photos of this car can be found at - My Porsche Speedster Replicar.

-This project was a total reconstruction of an early Autodynamic's Series 1 Deserter GS.
+14 - Deserter GS-1.
+(2004-2011) This project was a total reconstruction of an early Autodynamic's Series 1 Deserter GS.
 It

 was conceived back in 1969 as a street version of the popular Autodynamic's Formula Vee, mid-engined track cars and

 allowed 2 person seating and larger engines to be used.
 It was wildly popular in SCCA Autocross events at the time.

-I had to replicate and build from scratch the entire frame and restore all of the
+Found and used a tagged Deserter Seriers 1 body and replicate and build from scratch the entire frame and restore all of the

 fiberglass parts in addition to fresh mechanicals.
 Ended up making a mold of the engine cover to complete the fiberglass

 Way lot of work and more time consuming than originally anticipated, big surprise there..